Leica S Typ 007 versus Leica S2

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The S Typ 007 indeed provides movie recording capabilities, while the S2 does not.
 The highest resolution format that the S Typ 007 can use is 4K/24p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The S Typ 007 and the S2 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Leica S Typ 007, the Leica S2, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Leica S Typ 007 (⇒ rgt)||optical||YES||3.0||922||fixed||no||4000||3.5||no||no|